 Tableau Server on Windows now includes Tableau Services Manager (TSM), which replaces the Configuration Utility and the command line tool.
 If you need help for an earlier version of Tableau Server, see the Tableau Help page.

 Authentication verifies a user's identity.
-Everyone who needs to access Tableau Server—whether to manage the server, or to publish, browse, or administer content—must be represented as a user in the Tableau Server identity store.
+Everyone who needs to access Tableau Server—whether to manage the server, or to publish, browse, or administer content—must be represented as a user in the Tableau Server repository.
 The method of authentication may be performed by Tableau Server (“local authentication”), or authentication may be performed by an external process.
-In the latter case, you must configure Tableau Server for external authentication technologies such as Active Directory, SAML, or OpenID.
-In all cases, whether authentication takes place locally or is external, each user identity must be represented in the Tableau Server identity store, which is managed by the repository.
+In the latter case, you must configure Tableau Server for external authentication technologies such as Kerberos, SSPI, SAML, or OpenID.
+In all cases, whether authentication takes place locally or is external, each user identity must be represented in the Tableau Server repository.
+The repository manages authorization meta data for user identities.

 Access and management permissions are implemented through site roles.
 Site roles define which users are administrators, and which users are content consumers and publishers on the server.
 For more information about administrators, site roles, groups, Guest User, and user-related administrative tasks, see Users and Site Roles for Users.

 Note: In the context of authentication, it’s important to understand that users are not authorized to access external data sources through Tableau Server by virtue of having an account on the server.
 In other words, in the default configuration, Tableau Server does not act as a proxy to external data sources.
 Such access requires additional configuration of the data source on Tableau Server or authentication at the data source when the user connects from Tableau Desktop.

 If the server is configured to use local authentication, then Tableau Server authenticates users.
 When users sign-in and enter their credentials, either through Tableau Desktop, tabcmd, API, or web client, Tableau Server verifies the credentials.